RetirementApril 1, 2026· 15 min read· By Salman Ahmed

 • Contributing that much would mean living paycheck to paycheck

 The math says max it out.
 But math doesn't pay your rent when your car breaks down.
+Before you commit to a big contribution bump, check our Take-Home Pay Calculator to see exactly how that change will affect your paycheck.

 A Better Approach for Most People